- Non-financial risks have always existed, but the way we conceive risks has broadened substantially

 "Chartered Accountants need to understand the wider business environment and consider risks from a broader perspective."

-Read the report now: Guide to Non-financial risks in 2020
+Read the report now: Guide to Non-financial risks

 The Accountants' Role

 Accountants have a pivotal role to play in identifying and managing non-financial risk, as well as maximising the opportunities that emerge from non-financial risks, particularly given "risk management is not about eliminating all risks, it is about identifying and responding to risks in a way that creates value for a company and its shareholders."
 ASX Markets Supervision Education and Research Program.